 Much of the software development in website development is done using agile methods.
 Test Automation is usually necessary to keep up with the speed.

 It’s not really a question of whether automation is useful.
 Only a few people would rather repeat the same tasks many times every day then to let a computer do them.
-The question is whether the benefits are bigger then the costs.
+The question is whether the benefits are bigger than the costs.
 There will always be costs; automation is an investment.
 Businesses expect a return for their investment.

 - Requiring less manual work to reach the same test coverage